Forming and registering your Oregon limited liability company requires five basic steps. And we’re here to guide you throughout the process.

 No, you are not required to file an operating agreement to form your Oregon LLC, but it is recommended that you create one to help protect your company.

 Most LLC owners have their business taxed the default way, which is as a sole proprietorship (for single-member LLCs) or a partnership (for multi-member LLCs).
-This method only requires partners to pay taxes on their percentage of the profits on their personal tax returns.
+This method only requires partners to pay federal taxes on their percentage of the profits on their personal tax returns.
 The LLC itself is not taxed on profits.

-An LLC might choose to be taxed as a corporation if it yields high earnings or is a large company.
 It’s important to understand the distinctions of being taxed as a corporation.
 We strongly encourage you to talk to an accountant or tax specialist if you have any questions.

 You’ll need to make sure your LLC has all the licenses and permits it’s required to have by law.
 Unfortunately, because licensing varies by industry and location and can occur on the federal, state, and local levels, there’s no central place to check to see if you have all the licenses and permits you need.
 You’ll have to do some research.